 - Address system changes that affect business practices such as value-based purchasing; and

-- Offer concrete skills and tools to operate more efficient, effective agencies, allowing organizations to Impact PA.
+- Offer concrete skills and tools to operate more efficient, effective agencies, as Vision: 2020 comes to you.

-Workshop ideas for 2019 include workforce shortage solutions; the changing health care landscape; executive leadership; integrated care strategies for implementation and reimbursement; managed care models for people with intellectual/developmental disabilities – other state experiences; ethics topics across the membership; emergency planning for community violence; acquisitions/mergers and consolidations; value-based purchasing; and employing people with disabilities.
-The committee welcomes any proposal that addresses these and other topics essential to the rehabilitation, mental health, addiction, children’s, aging, and physical/developmental disability communities.
+Workshop ideas for 2020 include workforce shortage solutions; the changing health care landscape; managing human capital/resources; executive leadership; integrated care strategies for implementation and reimbursement; managed care models for people with intellectual/developmental disabilities – other state experiences; ethics topics across the membership; emergency planning for community violence; acquisitions/mergers and consolidations; value-based purchasing; and employing people with disabilities.
+The committee welcomes any proposal that addresses these and other topics essential to the rehabilitation, mental health, drug and alcohol, children’s, aging, and physical/developmental disability communities.
 Members are encouraged to consider submitting proposals and to forward this opportunity to those who are exceptionally good speakers and have state-of-the-art information to share.

-The Call for Proposals and accompanying Guidelines for Developing Educational Objectives outlines requirements for submissions.
-The deadline for submissions is Monday, March 4 at 5:00 pm.
+The Call for Proposals and accompanying Guidelines for Developing Educational Objectives outline requirements for submissions.
+The deadline for submissions is now April 6 at 5:00 pm.
 Proposals must be submitted electronically to Sarah Eyster on the form provided.
 Confirmation of receipt will be sent.
 Proposals submitted after the deadline will not be considered.

 Proposals selected stand out by inclusion of solid learning objectives, information that a participant can use to enhance professional skills or methods, and being geared to a diverse and advanced audience.
 If the proposal is accepted, individuals must be prepared to present on any day of the conference.
-Workshops are 90 or 180 minutes in length.
+Workshops are 60/75 minutes for a single session or 120/150 minutes in length for a double session.
 At the time of acceptance, presenters will be required to confirm the ability to submit workshop handouts electronically four weeks prior to the conference.
 Individuals unable to meet this expectation should not submit proposals for consideration.